John Humphrey (Massachusetts colonist)

 Children that Humphrey and his wife left in Massachusetts had an unhappy fate, and the Humphreys were criticised at the time for leaving them.
 Three daughters were subjected to physical and sexual abuse, and only one of them survived to adulthood.
 The Massachusetts leadership did little to prosecute offenders, and some saw this mistreatment as a form a divine punishment of the Humphreys for their actions in abandoning the Massachusetts colony.

 Early life and family

 John Humphrey was born in the mid-1590s, probably in the English County of Dorset.
-The exact date of his birth is uncertain at best: no histories give precise dates, estimated dates differ, but are roughly clustered around 1595.
+The exact date of his birth is uncertain: no histories give precise dates, and estimated dates differ, but are roughly clustered around 1595.
 His father, Michael Humphrey, was steward at an estate in Dorset.
 Humphrey was educated at Trinity College, Cambridge, and studied law at Lincoln's Inn in 1615.
-He settled in Dorchester, where he was a member of John White's church.
+He settled in Dorchester, Dorset, where he was a member of John White's church.

-John Humphrey was married at least three times.
+Humphrey was married at least three times.